dpc10ster/RJafrocBook/docs/13-SampleSize3.md

 ## Illustration of `SsSampleSizeKGivenJ()` using `method = "DBMH"`

-This function illustrates how the number of cases for 10 readers, used in Vignette 2, were chosen.
+This function illustrates how the number of cases for 10 readers, used in Chapter TBA, were chosen.
 In all but one example the default value of the `desiredPower` argument is used, namely 0.8 (if the argument is absent, its default value is used).

 ### RRRC